lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Channels/DiscordChannel.md

 # AppliedTags property

-The IDs of the set of tags that have been applied to a thread in a GUILD_FORUM channel
+The IDs of the set of tags that have been applied to a thread in a GUILD_FORUM or GUILD_MEDIA channel

 ```csharp
 public List<Snowflake> AppliedTags { get; set; }